DiamondLightSource/fa-archiver-py3/docs/fa_zoomer.rst

     Obviously forcing this number too large can cause Matlab to run out of memory and long delays while fetching data.

-Zoomed
+Zoomed or Auto or Scaled or Centre
+    This determines one of four possible options for the vertical scaling:

+    Zoomed:
         If this is selected then the vertical scale is automatically forced to +-100 microns -- this is useful for normal stored beam with position feedback.

+    Auto:
+        Auto-scaling vertical scale so that all values are visible.

+    Scaled:
+        If more than one FA id is displayed they are all scaled to a common vertical scale in the range 0 to 1.

+    Centre:
+        The mean value of each curve is subtracted before display.

 min/max or std or mean
     When decimated data is on display this selects which data to show.
 Has no